bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 The key relationship between images and statistics is that **we can interpret images as samples from a high-dimensional probability distribution.**
+The probability distribution goes over the pixels of images.
 Imagine you're taking a picture with your camera.
 This picture will have some finite number of pixels.
-You can interpret the probability distribution as being the probability of the pixels in the image you just took.
 When you take an image with your camera, you are sampling from this complex probability distribution.
 This distribution is what we'll use to define what makes an image normal or not.
+With images, unlike with the normal distributions, we **don't** know the true probability distribution and we can **only** collect samples.

 In this post, we'll use color images represented by the [RGB color model](https://en.wikipedia.org/wiki/RGB_color_model).
 Our images will be 64 pixels wide and 64 pixels high, so our probability distribution has $64\cdot 64\cdot 3 \approx 12k$ dimensions.
-With images, unlike with the normal distributions, we **don't** know the true probability distribution and we can **only** collect samples.

 {% comment %}
 {% include image.html